2023 · Product Design

 Process

-The project moved through analog sketching, quick foam mockups to validate scale, and then a rapid CAD cycle in SolidWorks.
+From there the project moved into quick foam mockups to validate scale, then a rapid CAD cycle in SolidWorks.
 I iterated on the housing geometry, the handle mechanism, and the chemistry cartridge system through dozens of revisions before landing on a final architecture.
+Keyshot renders helped me study how light would catch the reflective lid and the soft radius along the corners — details that quietly signal quality.

 Outcome